[Source: Survey123 for ArcGIS Blog in GeoNet]

 Parsing and manipulating barcode data right from the Survey123 field app

-Barcode questions in Survey123 for ArcGIS support the minimal appearance.
+Barcode questions in Survey123 support the minimal appearance.
 When used, the barcode question will not show any type of input text box.
 Instead, all the user will see will be the name of the question, as well as the button to start the scanner.
 The minimal appearance in a barcode question is typically used in combination with calculations in other questions: the barcode question is used to fetch data, and the calculations extract that data and display it to the user.

 Say for example you want to use a barcode to store the Unique Identifier of an asset and the company that produced it.
 We would not want to show all that information in a single field, because it would be confusing to the field user, and somewhat useless stored that way.
 So we hide the raw data obtained from the barcode (minimal appearance), and then we use calculations to split that content into two separate questions… like in the following example: